NamHoaiNguyen/design-patterns-cpp/README.md

 #How to run

-Create "build" directory and run these commands:
+Run these commands:
 ```
+mkdir build
 cd build
 cmake ..
 make